pip-webui/pip-webui-tutorial/step10/Readme.md

 ```

-After all changes, rebuild application.
-When you go to the events page and toggle the view, you shall see a line charts with temperature and radition statistics and one pie chart with total information about numbers of events by type:
+After all the changes are done, rebuild application.
+Then go to the events page and toggle the view.
+Now you shall see line charts with temperature and radition statistics and one pie chart with total number of events by type:

 ![Events charts](artifacts/charts.png)